Ampud: Career

 Based on his forename, historian Péter Juhász considered that Ampud belonged to the gens (clan) Tomaj of Pecheneg origin.
 He was mentioned as an "Ispán" (count) by a royal charter from 1162.
 Ampud was a loyal supporter of the young Stephen III of Hungary, whose right to the crown was challenged by his two uncles, Ladislaus II and Stephen IV, who had fled to the Byzantine Empire during their brother, Géza II's reign and gained support of Emperor Manuel I Komnenos.
 Following the victory over the usurper Stephen IV in June 1163, Manuel made peace with Stephen III who agreed to send his younger brother, Béla, to Constantinople and to allow the Byzantines to seize Béla's duchy, which included Croatia, Dalmatia and Sirmium.
-However an 1164 charter of Peter, Archbishop of Spalato (now Split, Croatia) was dated in reference to the rule of Ban Ampud, suggesting that at least a part of Béla's duchy—Central Dalmatia—was under Stephen's rule in that year, thus Stephen soon broke the treaty with Manuel.
+However an 1164 charter of Peter, the Archbishop of Split was dated in reference to the rule of Ban Ampud, suggesting that at least a part of Béla's duchy—Central Dalmatia—was under Stephen's rule in that year, thus Stephen soon broke the treaty with Manuel.

 Ampud was a skilled military leader.
 He took part in Stephen's campaign in Dalmatia.
 As Ban of Slavonia, he led a punitive expedition and captured Zadar in 1164.
 When Stephen III stormed into Sirmium and recaptured the whole province in spring 1166, a Hungarian army led by Ampud invaded Dalmatia and captured sebastos Nicephorus Chalouphes, the Byzantine governor of the province.
 He unsuccessfully besieged Spalato, but recaptured Biograd na Moru and Šibenik, as royal charters issued on behalf of the Hungarian monarch and Stephen III also confirmed estates in the two towns.
 According to historian Gyula Kristó, the overwhelming portion of Dalmatia was under Byzantine control and the ban's original territory had been drastically reduced since the 1160s, when Amoud held the dignity.

 According to a non-authentic royal charter, Ampud was Ispán of Csanád County in 1171.
 He retained his positions after the coronation of Béla III in 1172, proving Ampud had supported him in a struggle for the throne against Prince Géza.

 In 1176, he was one of the two commanders of the Hungarian auxiliary troops, alongside Voivode Leustach Rátót, sent by Béla III of Hungary to fight along the Byzantines against the Seljuks in the Battle of Myriokephalon.
 The battle was a heavy defeat for the Byzantine–Antiochian–Hungarian forces.
 Ampud died in 1186, according to the Annales Posonienses.